earthly/website/blog/_posts/2021-10-22-bash-string.md

 test
 ~~~

-### Background
+## Background

 If you need a review of the basics of bash scripting, check out [Understanding Bash](/blog/understanding-bash/).
-If not, know that everything covered will work in bash version 3.2 and greater, and unless otherwise noted, will also work in ZSH.
+If not, know that everything covered will work in bash version 3.2 and greater.
+Much covered will also work in ZSH.
 That means everything here will work on macOS, Windows under WSL and WSL 2, and most Linux distributions.
 Of course, if you're on Alpine, or some minimal linux distribution, you will need to install bash first.

 Let's start at the beginning.

-### Bash Concatenate Strings
+## Bash Concatenate Strings

 In bash, I can declare a variable like this: